willowv/shift-calculator/readme.md

 1. Days Unavailable - An entity should never be scheduled for a day that it is not available.
 1. Shift distribution - Make sure that all entities have roughly equal numbers of shifts over the entire period.
 1. Minimum number of days between shifts - Attempt to respect the minimum amount of time between shifts.
-1. Group membership - Attempt to diversify the groups of the entities that are scheduled for a given week.
 1. Day distribution - Try to ensure that each entity has shifts across a variety of the days they are available.

 ### Pseudocode
 1. Generate the list of all shifts.
-1. Sort the entities in order of number of constraints.
 1. For each entity that is not "Done":
    1. Look for next ideal shift.
    1. If it's unoccupied, take it.